garstud/hikashop_dump_events/README.md

 ![Rendering on the Website screen](/docs/captures/debug1.png "Rendering on the Website screen")

 ### 2- Rendering on the Message Queue
-The 'Enqueued message' mode display all the debug informations in one place, the JDoc type=message dedicated position.
+The 'Enqueued message' mode displays all the debug informations in one place, the JDoc type=message dedicated position.

 ### 3- Rendering in the System Debug